Welcome to my website!

 Comic Books

-- Buddha by Osamu Tezuka (Existence is a fever dream, and the self is an illusion.)
+- Buddha by Osamu Tezuka (Existence is a fever dream.)

-- Invincible by Robert Kirkman (Thrilling post-9/11 visions of U.S.-led multilateralism.)
+- Invincible by Robert Kirkman (Thrilling visions of U.S.-led, post-racial multilateralism.)

 - Sandcastle by Pierre Oscar Levy (Life’s a beach and then you die.)